hms-dbmi/Hail-on-Google-Cloud/README.md

 2. Connect to your cluster and open Jupyter Notebook

-The url to have access to the Jupyter Notebook will be : http://ExternalIP:#port.
+The url to have access to the Jupyter Notebook will be : http://ExternalIP:port.

-You can find the externalIP in the google API.
+You can find the external IP in the google API.
 The port is 8245 by default.
 The password is *hello-hail* by default.

 3. Submit a hail job with a python script
 ```